arsalan2243/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?

 its a command to detect when an event happens (for example : hover over an object) and then execute a command in response to that.

+4. Why would we convert a NodeList into an Array?

+NodeList is able to iterate .foreach for us, but it can not do .map. we convert it in order to give ability to iterate .map too.

+5. What is a component?
+   Components are reusable codes, that can be used for building style and functionality, which can help to keep the code dry.